Join a Band

 How do I join?

-Your university will have a freshers fair in the first few week of term.
+Generally, universities will have a freshers fair in the first few weeks of term.
 As well as being an opportunity to pick up loads of free things, this is where you get the opportunity to meet representatives of all your clubs and societies, including your brass band.
 Most bands will then hold a taster rehearsal which you can attend and get involved!
 Some bands might not attend their freshers fairs, but you will be able to find details of their taster rehearsals on their website or facebook - you can find links to these on our list of university bands.